 - For universal life policies, annual premiums and the death benefit payout can vary.
-The value and cost of these policies depend on several factors: how the buyer chooses to pay premiums, how the market pays out and how the insurer calculates the death benefit.
-As a more flexible kind of insurance that can match a changing budget this is often an appealing choice for younger buyers.
+The value and cost of these policies depend on several factors: how the buyer chooses to pay premiums, how the market plays out and how the insurer calculates the death benefit.
+As a more flexible kind of insurance that can match a changing budget, this is often an appealing choice for younger buyers.

 - You as the buyer pay premiums at a rate you choose and therefore influence your death benefit.
 This is where the flexibility of this kind of policy comes in but this also means that you need to keep track of your policy.
 Even though you don’t have to pay on a set schedule, you do need to pay an annual minimum if you don’t want to lose the policy or get a reduced death benefit.

 - Universal life insurance often allows you to increase your death benefit by making more or bigger payments and proving that your health is good.